The number of $4$-cycles and the cyclomatic number of a finite simple graph: Upper bounds for bipartite graphs

-On the other hand, let $G$ be a bipartite graph such that $ c_4(G) = \binom{e-d+2}{2} $ and that $G$ has no vertices of degree one.
-By Lemma \ref{2connected}, $G$ has no bridges since $G$ has no vertices of degree one.
-Let $G'$ be a subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
+Conversely, let $G$ be a bipartite graph with $ c_4(G) = \binom{m-n+2}{2} $ having no vertices of degree $1$.
+By Lemma \ref{2connected}, $G$ has no cut vertices (and so no bridges) since $G$ has no vertices of degree $1$ and no odd cycles.
+Let $G'$ be a (connected) subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
 Since